sveronneau/gcp/README.md

 my_new_project.tf	--- Project creation

-my_new_project_compute.tf	--- Setup compute with multiple instances and external disks with a custom VPC
+my_new_project_compute.tf	--- Setup compute with multiple instances and external disks with a custom VPC and firewall rule

 my_new_project_vpc.tf --- Setup new VPC